-There’s no way getting around this: We as researchers need to improve the quality of our work.
-Too many studies cannot be replicated.1 There are several ways to address the replicability crisis: preregistration, registered reports, and open science (i.e., open data, open materials, reproducible code, open access).
-Specifically, it is my aim to publish manuscripts that are completely reproducible.
-A completely reproducible manuscript is a document that can be created in its entirety and automatically through the execution of code.
+For example, it is my aim to publish manuscripts that are reproducible.
+A reproducible manuscript is a document that can be created in its entirety and automatically through the execution of code.
 The code takes the raw data, conducts all analyses and exports the results alongside the written content as a manuscript.
-Hence, no copy-pasting, no wysiwyg software, less error-proneness, more transparency, more accessibility.
-Currently, we are submitting the first completely reproducible manuscript.
-Here’s my profile on the open science framework.
+Hence, no copy-pasting, less errors, more transparency, more accessibility.
+For an example, this manuscript can be reproduced using the following code.